-The Contract is prepared by the Sellers Solicitors on receipt of the title documents from the Sellers lending agency.
-Two copies are each signed by both the Seller and the Buyer.
-One copy is retained by the Sellers Solicitor and the other by the Buyers Solicitor.
+The Contract is prepared by us on receipt of the title documents from your lending agency.
+Two copies are each signed by both you and the Buyer.
+One copy is retained by us and the other by the Buyer's Solicitor.